yongeshi/in-ur-area/README.md

 Installing and Running on Your Machine: <br /> *?prob more you need to do zzzzzzzzzzzzzzzzzzzzzzz to get it to work? <br/>
-These are PHP files and will not be able to be opened like a standard HTML file.
+These are PHP files and will not open like a standard HTML file.
 If you wish to open the files, you can download MAMP which is free and easy to download.
 MAMP will not compromise any existing Apache installation already running on your system.
-For the database, I used MySQL.
+For the database, I used MySQL which is provides a nice looking GUI.

-In order to get this to work, you need to change the information (username, pass, etc) in config.php to your DB credentials.
+In order to connect to your local database, change the information in config.php (username, pass, etc) with your DB credentials.